dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-09-dirigible_extend_embed_reuse.md

 ![Embedded-Dirigible](/img/posts/20181109/Embedded-Dirigible.png){: .img-responsive }

 The last option is the hybrid/embedded deployment, where a legacy application is running in coexistence with part of the Dirigible stack.
-The setup targets the scenarios where there is a lot of legacy (Java) code, but the _**low code/no code**_ and _**In-System Development**_ capabilities of Dirigible are desired.
+The setup targets the scenarios where there is a lot of legacy (Java) code, but the _**low-code/no-code**_ and _**In-System Development**_ capabilities of Dirigible are desired.

 ```java
 ...